 The TIREMAAX® PRO tire inflation system maintains a constant regulated target tire pressure by using trailer air tank supply to inflate tires to the target pressure or deflating tire air pressure as needed.
 The system is equipped with an indicator lamp that illuminates when tires are being inflated (Figure 71).
 The controller module is usually mounted to a cross member near the middle of the suspension.
-Service and troubleshooting procedures can be found in Hendrickson publication T51002 supplied with the trailer or found on our website at http://www.trinitytrailer.com.
+Service and troubleshooting procedures can be found in Hendrickson publication T51002 supplied with the trailer or found on the CD included with this manual.